jdkelleher/dns-mgmt-octodns/README.md

 ### Install dependencies in virtual environment

 The file `requirements.txt` contains all the Python modules needed to install OctoDNS for a given configuration.
 The YAML provider is built-in, but the other [providers](https://github.com/octodns/octodns#providers) are maintained in their own repositories and released as independent modules.
+Update or exclude version numbers as appropriate.

 ```shell
 $ cat requirements.txt